FrankieBetanco/wordhelper/README.md

 Trie Solution
 =============
+This is implemented in wordhelper_trie.cpp

 How it works is as follows:
 1) I insert all of the words found in 'words.txt' into the trie
 2) Put the set of letters into a multiset
-3) Remove a letter from the multiset, and recursively traverse the trie
+3) Do a depth first search of the tree, noting when a node that is the end of the word is found.
+-At each recursive DFS call, remove the letter of the current node from the set, and call DFS on the set without the letter.

 Original Solution
 =================
+This is implemented in wordhelper.cpp

 Disclaimer: This is terrible.
 It basically worked by:
 1) inserting all of the letters into a vector of chars